2025 401(k) Contribution Limits: Milliman Halves its Increase Prediction

 How 2025 IRS limits will be calculated

-Milliman, one of the world’s largest independent actuarial and consulting firms, released its initial 2025 contribution limits forecast back in March, which can be found here.
+Milliman, one of the world’s largest independent actuarial and consulting firms, released its initial 2025 contribution limits forecast back in March.
 It includes detailed information about the limits for qualified retirement plans, how these limits are calculated, how they are affected by SECURE 2.0, and why they may be relevant for certain plan sponsors.

 The official 2025 IRS limits will be calculated using the 2024 limits and applying a factor that is based on the CPI in federal fiscal year (FFY) 2024.
 FFY 2024 is defined as the 12-month period from October 1, 2023, to September 30, 2024.